BruceEckel/OnJava8-Examples/README.md

 > NOTE: Do not attempt to use JDK 16 or greater with gradle.
 > This produces a `BUG!` message from Gradle, which is broken for those versions.
+> To test new Java features in JDK 16 or 17 you must compile and run those examples by hand.

 ## Contents